Buddy Collette: Involvement in music unions

 Around the early 1900s, Los Angeles was primarily divided into two music unions: Local 47, a union for white musicians, and Local 767, a union for black musicians.
-Buddy Collette and several other black musicians including Bill Green, Charles Mingus, Britt Woodman Milt Holland made concentrated efforts to merge the two unions to one, color-blind union in the early 1950s.
+Buddy Collette and several other black musicians including Bill Green, Charles Mingus, Britt Woodman and Milt Holland made concentrated efforts to merge the two unions to one, color-blind union in the early 1950s.
 Initially, the merge existed as an interracial symphony performing at the Humanist Hall on Twenty-third and Union.
-This group received a great deal of publicity as iconic figures such as “Sweets” Edison, Nat King Cole, and Frank Sinatra provided public support of the interracial group.
+This group received a great deal of publicity as iconic figures such as "Sweets" Edison, Nat King Cole, and Frank Sinatra provided public support of the interracial group.
 The success of this group led to the coalition of the two segregated locals.

 Buddy Collette eventually made the board of Local 767 along with Bill Douglass in the vice-president's position.
-After three years of working with Leo Davis and James Petrillo, the presidents of Local 767 and Local 47 respectively, the two groups became what Collette calls an “amalgamation” of the two in 1953.
+After three years of working with Leo Davis and James Petrillo, the presidents of Local 767 and Local 47 respectively, the two groups became what Collette calls an "amalgamation" of the two in 1953.
 This merging signified greater opportunity for these musicians in both careers and insurance benefits, as well as great racial advancement.
 Up to forty locals have since replicated this success elsewhere, which has allowed the talent of a musician as opposed to his/her race determine success.

-Association with the Chico Hamilton Quintet

-In 1955, Buddy Collette became a founding member of the unusually instrumented chamber jazz quintet, led by percussionist Chico Hamilton.
-The quintet was notable for having cellist and pianist (Fred Katz) as the band's centerpiece, leading Collette to refer to Katz as “the first jazz cello player”.
-Also included in the quintet was guitarist Jim Hall and bassist Jim Aton, later replaced by Carson Smith.
-The group gained national prominence and became one of the most influential West Coast jazz bands, synonymous with the laidback “cool jazz” of the 1950s.
-In the quintet, Collette played the reeds (tenor and alto saxophones, the flute and clarinet).

-In 1957, the group (accompanied by flutist Paul Horn and guitarist John Pisano) made a cameo appearance in the Burt Lancaster-Tony Curtis film, “Sweet Smell of Success”.
-Later that year, Collette collaborated with Horn in his own flutist ensemble, the "Swinging Shepherds", a four-flute-lineup.
-In November 1958, Langston Hughes read poems to accompaniment by Collette and his band at the Screen Directors Theatre in Los Angeles.
-In 1960, the quintet also gave a significant performance in the Newport Jazz Festival documentary "Jazz on a Summer’s Day”, alongside flutist Eric Dolphy.
-Later, in 1996, when the Library of Congress commissioned Collette to write and perform a special big-band concert to highlight his long career, he brought together some old musical collaborators to perform with him, including Chico Hamilton.

 Death, legacy and influence

-He died in Los Angeles of heart failure at the age of 89.
+Collette died in Los Angeles of heart failure at the age of 89.